keptn-sandbox/keptn-azure-devops-extension/README.md

 ![Keptn Service Connection](screenshots/service-connection.png)

 All you need is to configure is the API endpoint and the token.
+Note that the api endpoint structure has changed from version 0.7 from keptn onwards.
 > **Tip:** If you are using the keptn cli, they can be found in the $home/.keptn/.keptn file.

 ## Prepare Keptn environment
 This task is optional, but very usefull since it prepares a project, stage and service for you.
 It also puts these entities as variables on the pipeline for later use by the other tasks.